redis/redis-rcp/RCP2.md

 Configuration directive
 ---

-A single configuration directive is added, called users-file.
-It controls how many events to store: `memlog-max-len <maximum> `.
+A single configuration directive is added It controls how many events to store:
+`memlog-max-len <maximum> `.
 The default is 128, the minimum is 0 which disabled it.
 Access to the directive via `CONFIG` is permitted.

 INFO Section Addition